Campus Equity Council; Replaces EM 06-001 and EM 06-038

 - Associate Vice President for Faculty Affairs

 - Assistant Vice President for Staff Human Resources

 - Chief of University Police Department or Designee

 One student representative appointed by the Associated Students

 - Two-year staggered terms:

-- One representative appointed by the Director of Counseling and Wellness
+- One representative appointed by the Medical Chief of Staff

 - One representative appointed by the Director of Student Judicial Affairs